Skip to main content

 Chicken and rice is to dogs what chicken soup is to people: a simple yet satisfying comfort food.
 It’s easy on the senses and the stomach, so it’s often a vet-recommended go-to for pups who are under the weather — whether sick or just a little stressed.

 Rice is low in fiber and easy to digest, which makes it ideal for dogs who need to re-regulate their systems.
-Make sure to feed your dog white rice, which is packed with starchy carbohydrates, and not brown rice, which can be harder to digest (American Kennel Club).
+Make sure to feed your dog white rice, which is packed with starchy carbohydrates, and not brown rice, which can be harder to digest (AKC).
 Chicken is also easy on the stomach, and it’s a great source of protein, healthy fat, vitamins, minerals, and amino acids (AKC).

 When changing your pup’s diet, always keep an eye on his health and his weight.
-Of course, talking with your vet is always a smart idea, especially if your dog is acting under the weather or experiencing gastrointestinal troubles such as diarrhea or vomiting for longer than a day.
+Of course, talking with your vet is a smart idea, especially if your dog is acting under the weather or experiencing gastrointestinal troubles such as diarrhea or vomiting for longer than a day.
 If you’re the companion of a picky eater or a dog with a sensitive stomach, make sure to stay on top of your pup’s checkups and weigh-ins.
 A healthy pup is a happy one!

 a person reaches out to feed their large, beige, pointy-eared dog a treat

 Chicken and rice are quite bland, which, while great for sensitive stomachs, doesn’t provide all the vitamins and minerals your dog needs to stay healthy.
-Consider adding bone broth (which is hydrating as well as nutritious) to this delicious meal to give it a boost.
+Consider adding bone broth (which is hydrating and nutritious) to this delicious meal to give it a boost.
 Talking to your vet is the best way to learn about your pet’s specific needs and how you can meet them, whether you make their meals at home or are looking for something they’ll like better.

 How to boil chicken and rice for dogs